Kingdom of Isambard Brunel has won the BSRIA’s ‘vote for your favourite and most influential engineer’ competition.

-INSPIRE raised the question of why are STEM subjects important?
-What does engineering mean for you?
-Why does technology matter?
-There is one answer to those three questions which is quite simply ‘everything’.
-History has shown that those who pursue science arguably make the biggest impact to the world; incredible minds provide us with incredible ideas we once might have thought of as unbelievable but are now ingrained in our society.
+INSPIRE posed the question, “Why is STEM important?”
+What exactly does engineering entail for you?
+What is the significance of technology?
+There is only one answer to those three questions, and it is simply ‘everything.’
+History has shown that those who pursue science have the greatest impact on the world; incredible minds provide us with incredible ideas that we once thought were unbelievable but are now ingrained in our society.